 Development of a Multi-Professional Training Pack (Pilot) (Funded by Coventry Primary Care Trust.
 AWARDED March 2003 £5,000.
 Took place March 2003 - December 2003) (GL - funding applicant and chief designer).

 Development of a Multi-Professional Training Pack (Final Development and Training Pack Evaluation).
 (Funded by Coventry Primary Care Trust.
-AWARDED March 2003, £15,65.
-Taking place January 2004 - March 2006) (GL - funding applicant and chief designer) (Secured a further £8,000 to facilitate training throughout 2005/6 in Coventry)
+AWARDED March 2003, £15,630.
+Took place January 2004 - March 2006) (GL - funding applicant and chief designer).

 Evaluation Developments